GordianNaught/Function-Literal/README.md

       (* 2 ((LAMBDA (#:[%]3234) (* #:[%]3234 #:[%]3234)) #:[%]3235))>

 Note also that Let over Lambda's sharp backquote is a natural consequence of this read macro as can be seen below.
-The only difference is the `f' after the `#' to prevent a conflict with Common Lisp's built in vector read-macro.
+The only difference is the `f` after the `#` to prevent a conflict with Common Lisp's built in vector read-macro.

     (mapcar #f`(,% ,%) '(A B C))